 d.
 Reviews of research papers.
 The principal place to find research papers reviewed is Mathematical Reviews, which is rapidly evolving from a print medium to an electronic medium, accessible at MathSciNet if you're at a UIUC machine.
 If you aren't on-line, you can look at annual MR indices by author and subject and bound collections of MR reviews by topic.
 Other sources include Zentralblatt, Ref.
 J. (Russian) and the Science Citation Index (in the Chem Library).
 For older material (1868--1942), see Jahrbuch Project.

 e.
 Other sources Librarians are smart and know a lot.
 Histories of particular subject areas and of mathematics in general, biographies and autobiographies of mathematicians, reviews of books you want to study.
 For problem solving, read How to Solve It or other books by Pólya and look for problem collections; for writing mathematics, read How to write mathematics from AMS; study the style of books you cherish.
 There are many guides to mathematics, recent and ancient, in print and electronic, and in English and many other languages.
-There is some duplication, but more "fun" links at a webpage I maintain for my students: Spring 2017 Links
+There is some duplication, but more "fun" links at a webpage I maintain for my students: Fall 2019 Links.

 b.
-Other websites A constantly updated on-line mathematics encyclopedia can be found at Eric Weisstein's Mathworld.
+Other websites A constantly updated on-line mathematics encyclopedia can be found at Eric Weisstein's Mathworld, housed at Wolfram.
 This is very useful for faculty, grad students and undergraduates.
 The publisher Springer-Verlag has the Online Encyclopedia of Mathematics, which assumes more background.
 Most mathematicians and all academic departments have their own websites.
 Search through your favorite engine.
 Professional organizations have entered the 21st century with AMS blogs and MAA social media.
 The MR subject classification can be worked out via Search MSC Database.
 It seems that every large department and every funding agency has its own idiosyncratic way of organizing mathematical knowledge into areas.
 A good place to find mathematical history is at MacTutor, run by the University of St. Andrews in Scotland.
 Finally, a fun place to find out who your professors' advisors were is Mathematical genealogy.

 c.
 E-mail and other tools Just about every research mathematician around the world uses e-mail.
 It's faster and cheaper than surface mail, much cheaper than phone calls, and minimizes time-zone and language problems.
 Learn LaTeX, Mathematica (or some other symbolic computation language); at least learn to touch-type.
 I'm not an expert on this area at all, but see TeX Help Pages.
 You should also be aware of Young Mathematicians' Network, which is mainly aimed at mathematics grad students and new PhDs.